The Museum and BMA Shop are closed today due to inclement weather. ×

-Nestled on nearly three acres, two terraced gardens are home to 34 masterworks of modern and contemporary sculpture ranging from Auguste Rodin’s striding Balzac (1892) to Alexander Calder’s soaring red 100 Yard Dash (1969), providing a 100-year survey of sculpture from the figural to the abstract.
+Nestled on nearly three acres, the BMA’s two terraced sculpture gardens are home to 33 masterworks of modern and contemporary sculpture ranging from Auguste Rodin’s striding bronze Balzac (1892) to Ellsworth Kelly’s stainless steel arc Untitled (1986)—providing a 100-year survey of sculpture from the figural to the abstract.

 Janet and Alan Wurtzburger Sculpture Garden

 Amidst a beautiful flagstone terrace and fountain, the 17,000-foot Janet and Alan Wurtzburger Sculpture Garden was designed by George E. Patton and opened in 1980.
 It presents 19 early modernist works by artists such as Alexander Calder, Jacques Lipchitz, Isamu Noguchi, and Auguste Rodin.
 Highlights include:

 - Emile-Antoine Bourdelle’s figural Fruit (1911)

 - Henry Moore’s boulder-size, abstract Three-Piece Reclining Figure No. 1 (1961–1962)

 - Max Bill’s granite interpretation of the Möbius strip, Endless Ribbon (1953)